dowlinglab/hfcs-fffit/README.rst

-**hfcs-fffit** is a repository used for a case study of our machine learning directed force field optimization workflow outlined in (this preprint).
+**hfcs-fffit** is a repository used for a case study of our machine learning directed force field optimization workflow outlined in `this preprint <https://arxiv.org/abs/2103.03208>`_.
 Here we use the procedure to generate force fields for two hydrofluorocarbons (HFCs), HFC-32 and HFC-125.

 Citation
 ~~~~~~~~